Search and Hit Enter

 Vegetarian, low FODMAP ‘sausage’ and ‘caramelised onion’ pizzas

 This low FODMAP vegan ‘sausage’ pizza with ‘caramelised onion’ (made from fennel) is a recipe from my cookbook, Intolerance Friendly Kitchen.
-It is absolutely perfect with smoked mozzarella, which meats the pizza taste delightfully meaty (and pairs perfectly with the sweetness of the ‘onion’).
+It is absolutely perfect with smoked mozzarella, which makes the pizza taste delightfully meaty (and pairs perfectly with the sweetness of the ‘onion’).

 An aerial view of a gluten free, vegetarian sausage pizza with caramelised fennel and smoked mozzarella.
 The pizza sits atop a green ceramic plate against an olive green table top